Liam-gosnell/Milestone-Two/README.md

 <h3>Media</h3>

 <p>All photos in the callout and car sections are taken from <a href="https://unsplash.com/">Unsplash</a>, a stock image library.
 The video on the about page was taken from <a href="https://coverr.co/search?q=car">Coverr</a>, a video library.
+The youtube videos on the media page were taken from <a href="https://www.youtube.com/">Youtube</a>.
 </p>

 <h3>Acknowledgements</h3>